 So, you’re just about to launch your integrated campaign– you’ve optimized it for the right channels and keywords, you’re using a wide range of tactics, and you’ve conducted the research to nail down the right target audience.
 But you might be overlooking an important part – a documented strategy in the form of a B2B marketing playbook.

 Clients might not see the immediate ROI of a playbook – why would you pay to put together a marketing playbook if there is no clear added value?

-But before we explain why a playbook matters and why leaders see it as a positive marketing investment, we first need to understand what a playbook is and what it includes.
+But before we explain why a playbook matters and why leaders see it as a positive marketing investment, we first will answer your questions ‘what is a marketing playbook? ‘and what to include.

 What is a Marketing Playbook?

 A playbook is a document used to outline your strategy for campaigns or initiatives and may include the following information:

 - Outline and align business goals for all team members or departments involved;

 - Outline key messages and roles for all involved; and

 - Set a quality standard for content to ensure it remains consistent.

 At Pace Creative, playbooks are part of our standard project process, and we use them as a kind of blueprint for all KPI-driven communication and marketing related projects, campaigns, and strategies.

 What to include

-Depending on what you want to achieve with your campaign, you might include the following in your marketing playbook:
+Depending on what you want to achieve with your campaign, you might include the following in your B2B marketing playbook: